ACburlacu/bug-reports/README.md

 1. Visit https://fieni.ro/
 2. Scroll down until you see "Clip de prezentare al Orașului Fieni"
 ### Expected result
-User clicks the play button and accesses the presentation.
+User clicks the play button and can view the presentation.
 ### Actual result
 The play button does not work.